muzmahil/follower-goal-widget/README.md

 Before starting the widget, open the `config.json` file and replace the following values:
 - `kickUsername`: Your Kick streaming username.
 The follower count will be fetched for this username.
 - `title`: The title of the widget.
 This title will be displayed on the widget.
 - `follwerGoal`: Your follower goal.
-This is the target follower count that the widget will track.
-- `design`: The design type of the widget.
-You can select "normal" or another design type.
-This affects the overall look of the widget.
+- `design`: You can add your designs to `public` folder and use them with this setting.
 - `barColor`: The color of the follower progress bar. "#4caf50" is a green color, but you can choose any color code you like.
 - `textColor`: The color of the text on the widget. "#FFFFFF" is white, but you can change it to any color code.
 - `port`: The port number where the web server will run.
 You can access the widget using this port.